Detail & Power

-BFD Eco gives you easy access to some of the best sounds in the BFD2 library, recorded at London's Air Studios.
+BFD Eco gives you easy access to a selection of the best kits in the BFD2 library, recorded at London's Air Studios.
 The included sounds are full of dramatic levels of detail and mojo...
-Anything but sterile, BFD Eco is imbued with a musical character that sets it apart from the homogenized, flat sounds found elsewhere.
+Anything but sterile, their musical character that sets them apart from the homogenized, flat sounds found elsewhere.

 Included are a multitude of presets that showcase BFD Eco's powerful, punchy-sounding mixing section.
-The EQ and dynamics/effect processing allow you to sculpt the raw sounds and lush stereo ambience for any situation.
-DCAM circuit-modelled compression, filtering and drive provide hardware-style tone and grit, while an integrated version of Overloud's Breverb plate algorithm can be used for artificial reverb effects.
+The built-in EQ and DCAM-modelled compression allow you to sculpt the raw sounds and lush stereo ambience for any situation while other FX such as delay, filtering, drive, bit-crushing, ring-mod and an integrated Overloud Breverb plate reverb provide additional creative possibilities.

-BFD Eco also contains a Groove section containing over 1500 drum patterns to drag into your DAW, to sequence on the built-in Drum Track or to simply loop continuously.
-Preview patterns in sync with your project and use the humanization effects to adjust the feel to your needs.
-You can even export a stereo mixdown from the Groove engine - ideal for generating loops and breakbeats to use as audio tracks or in any sampler instrument.
+Patterns can be previewed and humanized in sync with your project.
+You can even export a stereo mixdown from the Groove engine - ideal for generating loops and breakbeats to use as audio tracks or to load into any sampler instrument.

-Other advanced features that set BFD Eco apart from the competition are its customizable keymapping, electronic drum support, the ability to combine kit-pieces from different expansion libraries, and an interface perfectly balanced between ease of use and powerful flexibility.
-BFD Eco also can be upgraded to BFD2 - both are fully preset-compatible to enable a seamless transition.
+Other advanced features that set BFD Eco apart from the competition are its customizable keymapping, electronic drumkit support, the ability to combine kit-pieces from different expansion libraries, and an interface perfectly balanced between ease of use and powerful flexibility.

 |11 cymbals and selection of percussion